kmsamuel/cl-for-engineering-release/README.md

 ### 1. Prepare Your Data

-Datasets should be organized in the following structure:
-Each benchmark should host a data/ folder where there are pointclouds (or a csv file for the parametric benchmarks) and target files (csv files) as well as train_test_val splits.
-SHIPD_Par uses .npy files of the inputs and outputs.
-The datasets.py files should parse through the data in this folder and create a dataset class, and the benchmark file should take the dataset and create a benchmark using the given scenario (as well as split the dataset into train, test, val).
+Each benchmark directory contains its own data/ folder that should be populated with the appropriate dataset files.
+For point cloud benchmarks (DrivAerNet, DrivAerNet++, ShapeNet, SHIPD, RAADL), place the .pt point cloud files and corresponding CSV files containing target values (drag coefficients, wave resistance, etc.) in this folder, along with train/test/validation split files.
+For the SHIPD_Par parametric dataset, the .npy files are provided for both inputs and outputs; for the DrivAerNet++ parametric dataset, a .csv file is provided as the input parameters.
+The datasets.py file in each benchmark automatically parses the data folder to create the dataset class, while the benchmark file handles the continual learning scenario creation and train/test/validation splitting.
 ### 2. Download Pretrained Models

 Place pretrained models in the `models/` directory: